-Tenderers are required to print off the Form of Tender (Bidder Pack; Procurement Specific Requirements: Section 5) which must be signed by an authorised signatory.
-The signed Form of Tender must be uploaded and submitted via the Authority's eSourcing System as part of a Response in accordance with the instructions in the Authority's eSourcing System
+Tenderers are required to print off the Form of Tender (Bidder Pack Part Four - Form of Tender) which must be signed by an authorised signatory.
+The signed Form of Tender must be uploaded and submitted via the Authority's eSourcing System as part of a Response in accordance with the instructions in the Authority's eSourcing System.